 Your small business doesn't need to be a world-famous household name in order to have a strong brand.

-In this article, we offer guidelines for building a strong brand that positions your small business clearly and effectively in the marketplace, and helps attract repeat business and referrals.
+Here are some guidelines for building a strong brand that positions your small business clearly and effectively in the marketplace, and helps attract repeat business and referrals.

-In todays competitive marketplace, you dont want to be a jack of all trades, master of none.
+In todays competitive marketplace, you dont want to be a "jack of all trades, master of none."
 While it may be tempting to offer clients a wide menu of products and services, its important to keep your brand focused.

 Specializing in one thing allows your small business to stand out in the market.
 Being an expert in what you do, and doing it better than anyone else, helps the marketplace see you as the #1 source.